carlgranfelt/netapp-bootcamp/README.md

 [6.](trident_with_k8s/tasks/default_sc) Specify a default storage class
 [7.](trident_with_k8s/tasks/ontap_block) Prepare ONTAP for block storage on dev cluster

-# Below should be moved to the lab varification section
+# Below should be moved to the lab verification section

 ```